Biden announces 'historic' deal — but still must win votes - NewsBreak

 Biden announces 'historic' deal — but still must win votes

-WASHINGTON — (AP) — President Joe Biden announced Thursday that he and Democrats in Congress have reached a “historic" framework for his sweeping domestic policy package.
-But he still needs to lock down votes from key colleagues for what's now a dramatically scaled-back bill.
+WASHINGTON — (AP) — President Joe Biden declared Thursday he had reached a “historic economic framework” with Democrats in Congress on his sweeping domestic policy package, a hard-fought yet dramatically scaled-back deal announced just before he departed for overseas summits.

-"It will fundamentally change the lives of millions of people for the better," he said about the package, which he badly wanted before the summits to show the world American democracy still works.
+“It will fundamentally change the lives of millions of people for the better,” Biden said of the agreement, which he badly wanted before the summits to show the world American democracy still works.

-Together with a nearly $1 trillion bipartisan infrastructure bill, Biden claimed the infusion of federal investments would be a domestic achievement modeled on those of Franklin Roosevelt and Lyndon Johnson.
+Together with a nearly $1 trillion bipartisan infrastructure bill heading for final votes possibly as soon as Thursday, Biden claimed it would be a domestic achievement modeled on those of Franklin Roosevelt and Lyndon Johnson.

-“I need your votes,” Biden told the lawmakers at the Capitol, according to a person who requested anonymity to discuss the private remarks.
+“I need your votes,” Biden told the lawmakers earlier, according to a person who requested anonymity to discuss the private remarks.

-But final votes will not be called for some time.
-The revised package has lost some top priorities, frustrating many lawmakers as the president's ambitions make way for the political realities of the narrowly divided Congress.
+Biden was eager to have a deal in hand before departing for the global summits.
+But final votes are still a ways off.
+At best, he left with a revised package that has lost some top priorities, frustrating many Democrats still pressing to include them as the president's ambitions make way for the political realities of the narrowly divided Congress.

 Paid family leave and efforts to lower prescription drug pricing are now gone entirely from the package, drawing outrage from some lawmakers and advocates.